 - Jeremie Belpois of Code Lyoko answered with a noise when Odd asked him if losing power is supposed to happen.

 Odd: That's what I thought.
 You're using your "I hate to say it, but you bombed the exam" voice.

 - In Family Guy, Meg comes downstairs with a dress on, in preparation for a prom.
 She asks Brian, "How do I look Brian?"
 Brian says, not wanting to either lie to her or insult her, "Ahhhhh...
 You sure do, Meg."

-- Not in-universe (though there probably are several examples to be listed) but if you browse through the Phineas And Ferb wiki you can find the following 'information' about Ferb:
+- Not in-universe, but if you browse through the Phineas and Ferb wiki you can find the following 'information' about Ferb: